 Another highlight was being interviewed by S4C and appearing on the Heno TV programme the same evening.
 I was completely out of my comfort zone and it was a pretty nerve-wracking experience but looking back I realise what a valuable opportunity it was.

 After a full day of teaching hundreds of festival goers, I am glad to report that it wasn’t all work and no play!
 We had some time out at end of the day to chill, have some beers and watch some great bands.

 The festival itself is pretty amazing with over 20,000 people attending.
 There’s a great vibe to the place being set in the grounds of a country house, surrounded by the Welsh mountains and full of people in weird and wonderful costumes.
 It’s like being transported to a fantasy world for 4 days where everything is good in the world – well apart from the odd spot of rain and a bit of festival mud!

 I am grateful to my Andrew my lecturer for giving me the opportunity to be part of such an enthusiastic team.
 Science can be serious, but we laughed a lot over the 4 days.
 As an undergraduate, a lot of time is spent in lecture theatres and laboratories, but this was something completely different and unique.
 Seeing little faces light up when you showed them something new was pretty inspiring.
 For me personally, I am even thinking about a career in teaching, something I had never previously considered.

 So would I do it again?
 ABSOLUTELY!

 Looking for more like this?
-Check out some of the other blogs written by our School of Health Sciences students.
+Check out some of the other blogs written by our Health and Social Sciences students.